AllenDowney/Portfolio/narrative20.md

 * [An article on characterizing the tail behavior of distributions](https://www.allendowney.com/blog/2019/08/13/watch-your-tail/)
 * [An update of my previous reports on marriage patterns in the U.S.](https://www.allendowney.com/blog/2019/02/21/are-men-getting-married-later-or-never-both/)

-In 2019 articles on my blog were viewed more than 30,000 times.
+These articles were viewed more than 30,000 times.
 In an experiment to reach a broader audience, I wrote several articles on Medium, two of which were picked up by the online publication [Towards Data Science](https://towardsdatascience.com):